![]() |

 This Ames City Council meeting is at 6:00 at City Hall.
 The council meeting agenda includes the following.
 Note that you can generally click on individual agenda items below to get the full staff report or other explanation.

-• 32.
-Discussion on City Attorney job description and hiring timeline.
+- 39. Discussion on City Attorney job description and hiring timeline (tabled from March 10, 2026, meeting).

-The current City Attorney has announced his upcoming retirement.
+Copied from the last meeting: The current City Attorney has announced his upcoming retirement.
 Since this is one of two positions hired and overseen by the City Council (the other being the City Manager), Council is receiving a report from the HR Director about the City's process for filling this position.
-The application will be available starting on May 1st, with interviews and the selection process hopefully yielding a final candidate by the end of summer.
+The application will be available starting on May 1st, with interviews and the selection process hopefully yielding a final candidate by the end of summer. - 40.Staff Report on Ironwood Estates request for woodlot restoration of Iowa DOT Property.

 Communications to Council: The following items are requests and communications to Council that aren't published on the agenda, so we won't deliberate them substantially.
 This includes staff reports and communications or requests from constituents and developers.
 Typically, Council will ask city staff for more information, put the item on a future agenda for deliberation and possible action, or just accept the communication, taking no further action.